toydaboss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 00: a script that switches the current user to the user Task 01: a script that prints the effective username of the current user.
-Task 02: a script that changes the owner of the file hello to the user betty.
+Task 03: a script that changes the owner of the file hello to the user betty.
-Task 03: a script that creates an empty file called hello.
+Task 04: a script that creates an empty file called hello.
+Task 05: a script that execute user permission